 Where is the Closest Place for Me to Recycle my Microwave?

 Want to sell your old microwave at a metal recycling center that’s open today?
-Your nearest metal buyers may be closer than you think, at Fulton Metal Recycling in Atlanta, GA!
-We have two recycling places, so it’s easy to find metal buyers in Georgia near you.
+Your nearest metal buyers may be closer than you think, at Fulton Metals Recycling in Atlanta, GA!
+We have three recycling places, so it’s easy to find metal buyers in Georgia near you.

 What really makes our service special is our competitive prices and friendly service.
 How much we pay for your goods depends on the day’s exchange rates, quantity, and cleanliness of the materials.
 So for the best price, give your microwave a quick scrub before you hand it over.
 Our helpful staff is ready to provide immediate pricing for most common items, so you can easily find out how much we are paying for your electrical waste.

 So give us a call today and find out how much you could get from us buying up your metal and electronic waste!